devicemagic/MapModeToggle/README.md

 # Event Listener

-To listen to events from your toggle view, simply implement the listener that's triggered once the button is tapped.
+To listen to events from your toggle view, simply implement the listener that's triggered once the respective buttons are tapped.
 #### Java

 ```java